Pictish language

-Pictish was replaced by – or subsumed into – Gaelic in the latter centuries of the Pictish period.
-During the reign of Domnall mac Causantín (889–900), outsiders began to refer to the region as the kingdom of Alba rather than the kingdom of the Picts.
+Pictish was replaced by – or merged into – Gaelic in the latter centuries of the Pictish period.
+During the reign of Donald II of Scotland (889–900), outsiders began to refer to the region as the kingdom of Alba rather than the kingdom of the Picts.
 However, the Pictish language did not disappear suddenly.
-A process of Gaelicisation (which may have begun generations earlier) was clearly underway during the reigns of Domnall and his successors.
+A hypothesised, though unsubstantiated, process of Gaelicisation (which may have begun generations earlier) is thought to have been under way during the reigns of Donald II and his successors.
 By a certain point, probably during the 11th century, all the inhabitants of Alba had become fully Gaelicised Scots, and the Pictish identity was forgotten.